jzimmek/nested/README.md

 end
 ```

-Nested gives you access to http parameters through the params method as known from other frameworks and addition to this a useful shorthand.
+Nested gives you access to http parameters through the params method as known from other frameworks and in addition to this a useful shorthand.

 ```
 class MyApi < Nested::App